What debt-to-income ratio do you need for a mortgage?

-Your DTI is rather simple to calculate — just add up all your monthly expenses and divide by your monthly gross income (aka, your income before taxes, retirement contributions, etc.).
-But exactly which expenses should you include?
-Think: things like current rent or mortgage payments, car payments, student loans, child support, credit card minimums, and any other recurring payments you make month-to-month.
+Add up all your monthly expenses.
+Include things like current rent or mortgage payments, car payments, student loans, child support, credit card minimums and any other recurring payments you make month-to-month that go towards debt.

 Lenders usually prefer conventional loan borrowers (those getting a loan not backed by the government) to have a debt-to-income ratio of 36% or below — meaning roughly a third of your gross monthly income goes toward fixed debt payments and the rest is yours to spend on remaining wants and needs.
 Depending on the state of your financial health in other aspects, like your credit score, you may qualify for a loan with a DTI up to a maximum of 50%.
 Loans backed by the government, like FHA loans, typically accept borrowers with DTI ratios up to 43% and may go up to 57% in certain cases.

 Two variations of debt-to-income ratio

 When you apply for a mortgage, lenders will evaluate your DTI in two ways, the front-end DTI and back-end DTI, to get an even better understanding of where your monthly income is headed.